Can we create a thing that has no purpose? Even something created to have no purpose has that as its purpose.

 “Husbands, love your wives, just as Christ loved the church and gave Himself up [in service] for her to sanctify her, cleansing her by the washing with water through the word, and to present her to Himself as a glorious church, without stain or wrinkle or any such blemish, but holy and blameless.”

 “In the same way, husbands ought to love their wives as their own bodies.
 He who loves his wife loves himself.
 Indeed, no one ever hated his own body, but he [in service] nourishes and cherishes it, just as Christ does the church.
-For we are members of His body.22
+For we are members of His body.
+Ephesians 5:25-30 (BSB)

 To do otherwise is to miss the mark.

-“…but whoever wishes to become great among you shall be your servant; and whoever wishes to be first among you shall be slave of all.”23
+“…but whoever wishes to become great among you shall be your servant; and whoever wishes to be first among you shall be slave of all.”
+Mark 10:43-44

-The woman's desire to control and the physical advantage of the man is a recipe for strife and division robbing us of the joy the Creator intended
+The woman's desire for control and the man's physical advantage are recipes for strife and division, robbing us of the joy the Creator intended.

-Serving is not an option in the Kingdom, it is the essence of life in the Kingdom.
-Showing our love of God by our selfless obedience and serving others.
+Serving is not an option in the Kingdom; it is the essential of a joy-filled life in the Kingdom.
+We show our love of God by our selfless obedience and serving others.
 Our hardhearted refusal to serve is the mark that we miss!
+Salvation is a second chance to hit the mark, motivated by the love God demonstrated for us and enveloped in endless grace.

 Endnotes: